 Negotiation of the provision of TT&C services with a TT&C network provider.
 This is a specific application layer planning and scheduling service covered by the CSS Service Management (SM) standard, shown on the diagram as CSS-SM.

+Access to the space link to send commands in the forward direction is provided by SLE-F-CLTU and return telemetry data by either SLE-RAF or SLE-RCF.

-Provision of detailed events relating to the provision of TT&C services by a TT&C network provider.
+Describing space link events relating to the provision of TT&C services by a TT&C network provider is available.
 The identified CSS Service Management Event Sequence (SMES) is shown on the diagram as CSS-SMES.

-Monitoring of the TT&C function itself, in terms of the cross-support services it provides.
-This is covered by the CSS Monitored Data Service (MDS) standard, shown on the diagram as CSS-MDS.
+Monitoring of the TT&C function itself, in terms of the cross-support services it provides and events occurring on the link is provided.
+This is covered by the CSS Monitored Data Service (MDS) standard, shown on the diagram as CSTS-MD.

 Control of the TT&C function itself, in terms of the cross-support services it provides.
-This is covered by the identified CSS Service Control (CS) standard, which is shown on the diagram as CSS-SC.
+This is covered by the identified CSS Service Control (CS) standard, which is shown on the diagram as CSTS-SC.

 Provision of Earth reception time [Time Reception Message (TRM)]: accurate timestamping of the reception time of messages received from the spacecraft, which is needed to support on-board time correlation.
-This is currently performed at telemetry frame or packet level, with the Earth Reception Time being additional information added as part of the corresponding CSS Space Link Extension Transfer Service (TS), shown in the diagram as CSS-TS TRM.
+This is currently performed at telemetry frame or packet level, with the Earth Reception Time being additional information added as part of the corresponding CSS Space Link Extension Transfer Service (TS), shown in the diagram as SLE-TS TRM.

 The following subsections describe each of the External Functions shown in the MOIMS Area context diagram.